-Alpha Nu Omega - social service fraternity

-Alpha Zeta Phi - social service fraternity

-Art Club - artistically-based activities

-Beta Delta Pi - social service fraternity

-Beta Phi Omega - social service fraternity

-Beta Theta Omega - social service sorority

-Criminal Justice Club

-E-Sports

-E.Y.E. - social service sorority

-F.T.F. - social service fraternity

-Fellowship for Christian Athletes (FCA) - faith-based activities

-Gamma Delta Phi - social service sorority

-International Student Association - international student organization

-Kappa Pi Upsilon - social service sorority

-Kappa Zeta Tau - social service sorority

-Peacock Entertainment Crew (PEC) - professional service organization

-Peacocks for Progress - community service organization

-Phi Beta Delta - social service sorority

-Psychology Club

-Science and Environment Club - environment-based activities

-Student Athletic Advisory Committee (SAAC) - professional service organization

-Student Philanthropy Council

-The Collegian - the University newspaper

-Student Diversity Union

-Pride Club
+Alpha Nu Omega - social service fraternity Alpha Zeta Phi - social service fraternity Art Club - artistically-based activities Beta Delta Pi - social service fraternity Beta Phi Omega - social service fraternity Beta Theta Omega - social service sorority Criminal Justice Club E.Y.E. - social service sorority F.T.F. - social service fraternity Fellowship for Christian Athletes (FCA) - faith-based activities Gamma Delta Phi - social service sorority International Student Association - international student organization Kappa Pi Upsilon - social service sorority Kappa Zeta Tau - social service sorority Peacock Entertainment Crew (PEC) - professional service organization Peacocks for Progress - community service organization Phi Beta Delta - social service sorority Psychology Club Science and Environment Club - environment-based activities Student Athletic Advisory Committee (SAAC) - professional service organization Student Philanthropy Council Student Diversity Union Pride Club

 Student Organizations Handbook.
 Clubs and organizations are to follow the policies, procedures and regulations printed in the Student Organizations Handbook.
-This is published annually by the Office of Student Leadership and Activities and can be obtained at the All Club and/or All Greek Meeting at the beginning of the Fall Semester.
+This is published annually by the Office of Student Life and can be obtained at the All Club and/or All Greek Meeting at the beginning of the Fall Semester.
 It can also be found on the University's website: https://uiu.edu/experience/student-activities/clubs-and-organizations/

 Starting a New Club or Organization.
-If a student would like to form a new group on campus, contact the Director of Student Engagement and Leadership, at 563-425-5311.
-The Coordinator will require a statement of their group's purpose, goals and objectives, as well as a draft of the constitution and bylaws.
-The Coordinator will also assist the group in finding a faculty or staff advisor, and filling out the proper paperwork to become a recognized organization on campus.
+If a student would like to form a new group on campus, contact the Assistant Dean of Students at 563-425-5215.
+The ASD will require a statement of their group's purpose, goals and objectives, as well as a draft of the constitution and bylaws.
+The ASD will also assist the group in finding a faculty or staff advisor, and filling out the proper paperwork to become a recognized organization on campus.

 Scheduling Campus Activities.
-If a student group would like to schedule an activity on campus, they should contact the DSEL for the most recent scheduling procedures for various locations around campus.
+If a student group would like to schedule an activity on campus, they should contact the Assistant Dean of Students for the most recent scheduling procedures for various locations around campus.